abhishekshah25/abhishekshah25/README.md

 💡 My skill set includes cutting-edge technologies and frameworks such as AWS (Amazon Web Services), Python, React, and FastAPI.
 I thrive in the realms of Data Engineering and Data Science, where I have successfully designed and implemented solutions that drive actionable insights from raw data.

-🚀 Outside the world of data, I dabble in DevOps practices, finding joy in streamlining processes and ensuring that my data solutions are not only efficient but also seamlessly integrated into the broader development lifecycle.

 🌐 This GitHub is a snapshot of my journey— code snippets, projects, and contributions that reflect my commitment to excellence in the tech space.
 Feel free to explore and don't hesitate to reach out if you have questions or just want to chat about all things data!

 <!--- 💞️ I’m looking to collaborate on ...